 The hospital is also known as the largest private hospital institution, belonging to the Holy Roman Empire.
 It’s a key German tradition structure in Nuremberg.

+Like many medieval structures, during WWII, this hospital was severely damaged.
+Luckily, it was rebuilt during the 1950s.
 Visiting it has been among the top things to do in Nuremberg for countless tourists, and you, too, should make it a priority.

-11. Enjoy the Lively Nightlife in Nuremberg, Germany
+12. Enjoy the Lively Nightlife

 Also, you may consider taking a Nuremberg red beer or any other drink as you dance the night in one of the vintage and modern bars.